DoD-Platform-One/gitlab/chart/doc/installation/tools.md

 ### Preparing for Helm with RBAC

-NOTE: **Note**:
+NOTE:
 Ensure you have `kubectl` installed and it's up to date.
 Older versions do not have support for RBAC and will generate errors.

-Helm v3.0 does not install Tiller in the cluster and as such uses the user's RBAC permissions to peform the deployment of the chart.
+Helm v3.0 does not install Tiller in the cluster and as such uses the user's RBAC permissions to perform the deployment of the chart.

 Prior versions of Helm do install Tiller on the cluster and will need to be granted permissions to perform operations.
 These instructions grant cluster wide permissions,